moonstream-to/docs/docs/tooling/nft-inventory.md

 [Here](https://blog.moonstream.to/2023/09/06/nft-inventory-vs-tokenbound-accounts/) is a comparison between ERC-6551 (Tokenbound) and NFT Inventory.

-[!NOTE]
-💡This technology is being developed in collaboration with Game7 DAO and Summon.
-Here is a GitHub repository with more details.
+💡***Note***: This technology is being developed in collaboration with Game7 DAO and Summon.
+[Here](https://github.com/mmoeip/inventory) is a GitHub repository with more details.